SANTHOSH17-DOT/Spider-webdev-task2/README.md

 8. Boss alien in each level
 9. Increase the points for boss aliens
 10. Special power bar(Missile)
-11. Bonus level- after 3rd level(mystery powers)
+11. Bonus level- All Boss with special powers, after final level